NikSecOps/Email-Phishing-Analyzer---The-Planet-s-Prestige-Challenge/README.md

-# Email-Phishing-Analyzer-The-Planet's-Prestige-Challenge
-This repository contains the work done on the "The Planet's Prestige" challenge from Blue Team Labs.

 🧩 PuzzleToCoCanDa – BTLO CTF Write-up

+Welcome to my simple and fun walkthrough of the PuzzleToCoCanDa challenge on Blue Team Labs Online (BTLO)!
+In this challenge, I investigated a suspicious phishing email and found some hidden surprises – including an alien criminal demanding CooCoins 😅

-🚀 Challenge Summary
+📅 Challenge Summary

-This challenge is from Blue Team Labs Online.
-We received a phishing email with suspicious attachments.
-The goal was to investigate and answer questions like:

-    Who sent the email?

-    What service did they use?

-    Where is the attacker "located"?

-    What’s hidden in the attachments?
+We received a strange email with:

+A fake sender

+A suspicious attachment

+A hidden message

+Goal: Find out who sent the email, what service they used, and what was hidden inside the attachments.

-📬 Email Header Analysis
+📧 Step 1: Email Header Analysis

+What I found:

+Field

+Value

+From

-    From (spoofed): billjobs@microapple.com
+billjobs@microapple.com (spoofed)

+Return-Path

-    Return-Path: Same as above
+Same

+SPF Check

-    SPF Check: ❌ Failed (not authorized)
+❌ Failed (unauthorized sender)

+Source IP

-    Source IP: 93.99.104.210
+93.99.104.210

-    Email Service Used: emkei.cz (a spoofing email tool)
+Email Service Used

+emkei.cz (spoofing site)

+Reply-To

-    Reply-To Address: negeja3921@pashter.com
+negeja3921@pashter.com

-✅ Conclusion: The attacker used emkei.cz to spoof the email address and send a fake message.
+🔎 The attacker used emkei.cz to spoof the email.

-📁 Attachment Analysis
+📁 Step 2: Unpacking the Attachment

-We got a file named PuzzleToCoCanDa.pdf.

-But when we checked it using the file command:
+The file looked like a PDF: PuzzleToCoCanDa.pdfBut when I ran the file command:

 file PuzzleToCoCanDa.pdf
 # Output: Zip archive data...

-🧠 It was actually a ZIP file, not a PDF!

-After unzipping, we got:
+So I renamed it to .zip and extracted it.

+Files inside:

 DaughtersCrown.jpeg

 GoodiesMajor.pdf

 Money.xlsx

 $-Money.xlsx

-📄 Who is the Attacker?

-We checked metadata from the file GoodiesMajor.pdf using exiftool.
+🔍 Step 3: Finding the Attacker

+I ran exiftool on GoodiesMajor.pdf:

+exiftool GoodiesMajor.pdf

-Author: Pestero Negeja
+Author: Pestero Negeja✅ That's our attacker!
-🧑‍💻 That’s the name of the attacker.
-🧪 What Was Hidden?

-In Money.xlsx, we found a Base64-encoded message.
-We decoded it using CyberChef.

-📝 Decoded message:
+🤮 Step 4: Decoding the Message

+I opened Money.xlsx and found some Base64-encoded text.

+Used CyberChef to decode it.

+Result:

 The Martian Colony, Beside Interplanetary Spaceport.
 Send me 1 Billion CooCoins 💰 in cash 🤑 with a spaceship 🚀

-😄 Looks like our attacker is an alien criminal!
-🕸️ Command & Control (C2) Domain
+👽 The attacker is pretending to be on The Martian Colony.

+🔗 Step 5: C2 Domain

-From the Reply-To address: negeja3921@pashter.com
+From the "Reply-To" address:

-➡️ The domain pashter.com is likely the attacker’s C2 (Command & Control).
+negeja3921@pashter.com

+The attacker might be using:

+pashter.com as their Command & Control domain.

-✅ Final Answers (For the Challenge)
+✅ Final Answers (TL;DR)

+Question

-❓ Question	✅ Answer
+Answer

-Email service used by attacker	emkei.cz
+Email service used

+emkei.cz

-Reply-To email address	negeja3921@pashter.com
+Reply-To address

+negeja3921@pashter.com

+File disguise

-Spoofed attachment type	ZIP file (disguised as PDF) Name of the attacker	Pestero Negeja
+ZIP file spoofed as PDF

+Attacker name

+Pestero Negeja

+Attacker location

-Attacker’s "location"	The Martian Colony
+The Martian Colony

+C2 Domain

-Command & Control domain	pashter.com
+pashter.com

-🛠️ Tools I Used
+🔧 Tools I Used

-    Notepad++ – For checking email headers
+Notepad++ – View email headers

-    CyberChef – For decoding Base64

-    ExifTool – For checking PDF metadata

-    file (Linux) – To identify file types
+file (Linux) – Detect real file types

-    emldump.py – (Optional) to extract email attachments
+CyberChef – Decode base64

+ExifTool – Extract file metadata

-    VirusTotal – To scan suspicious files
+VirusTotal – Scan suspicious files